danpinocontrollino/FDS-Project/TWO_STAGE_DEMO_SCRIPT.md

 # Two-Stage Pipeline: Presentation Script

 ## 🎯 Core Message
-**"We built a hybrid pipeline that combines REAL behavioral patterns from StudentLife sensors with SYNTHETIC mental health inference, and explicitly tracks how uncertainty propagates through cascaded predictions."**
+**"We built a hybrid pipeline that combines REAL behavioral patterns from StudentLife sensors with SYNTHETIC mental health inference using optimal architectures for each: GRU for sparse real data (R²=0.48) and LSTM for synthetic multi-task learning (R²=0.98).
+We explicitly track how uncertainty propagates through cascaded predictions."**

 ---